There are several ways you can remotely access the departmental Linux systems (which include various compute systems and desktops).

 - think about characters that may be in a different place on a US keyboard as some people find the login screen defaults to a US key layout

 X2Go is an implementation of the NX protocol (which we formerly used with FreeNX and nxclient).

 Note if you use this to remotely connect to a departmental desktop then you may need to wake the desktop first.

-To use X2Go you firstly need to install the x2goclient (this is installed by default on departmental desktops and laptops from July 2016) for your particular operating system.
+To use X2Go you firstly need to install the x2goclient (this is installed by default on departmental desktops and laptops) for your particular operating system.

 Having installed the client you need to first configure it:

 - Start the x2goclient

 - Select Session -> New Session